Prosecutor seeks jail terms in Italy derivatives case

 Milan prosecutor Alfredo Robledo told a court hearing that nine bank officials should be jailed for up to 12 months.
 Thirteen people, including a city employee and a consultant, are on trial.

-He also called for each of the banks to be fined 1.5 million euros ($1.84 million) and for them to pay back a total of 72 million euros.
+He also called for each of the banks to be fined 1.5 million euros and for them to pay back a total of 72 million euros.

 All four banks have denied the fraud charges which involve a swap contract signed by Milan when it issued a 1.68 billion euro, 30-year bond in 2005.
 The kind of deal involved was banned in 2009.